|

 to be more clearly understood to determine its true

-physical characteristics. |
+physical characteristics.

-Figure-18: Reduced quadrupole moment
+Figure-19: Reduced quadrupole moment

 generation of gravitational waves through spacetime.

-Figure-19: Method to approximate reduced quadrupole
+Figure-20: Methodology to approximate quadrupole

 gravitational-wave power